Dr. Dirk Van Tuerenhout is spokesperson for the people’s whose former belongings are on display at the museum.

 Within the field of anthropology, Van Tuerenhout specializes in archaeology, the study of artifacts that provides insight to the connected individuals and culture.
 His fieldwork includes excavations of Late Roman ruins in his native Belgium, and Maya ruins in Belize and Guatemala.
 His book The Aztecs: New Perspectives was published in 2005.

-Dr. Van Tuerenhout has a Masters degree in Ancient History and another in Art History and Archaeology, both from the Katholieke Universiteit Leuven, Belgium, as well as a Masters degree and a Ph.D. in Anthropology from Tulane University.
-He authored a book on the Aztecs, and he speaks five languages, including English, Spanish, Dutch, French and German.
+Dr. Van Tuerenhout joined the museum staff as curator of anthropology in 1999.
+He earned a master’s degree in ancient history and another in art history and archaeology, both from Katholieke Universiteit Leuven, Belgium, as well as a master’s degree and a Ph.D. in anthropology from Tulane University.
+He speaks five languages: English, Spanish, Dutch, French and German.

 Interested in careers in anthropology?
-View a list of useful websites, types of careers in anthropology, and tips prepared by Dr. Van Tuerenhout.
+Click here for a list of useful websites, types of careers in anthropology, and tips prepared by Dr. Van Tuerenhout.

 John P. McGoven Hall of the Americas